 How to choose a business card for bad credit

 When used responsibly, a business credit card could help you improve your score over time.
-That can make it easier to qualify for premium business cards which may offer better rewards or perks.
+That can make it easier to qualify for premium business cards, which may offer better rewards or perks, in the future.

 *All information about the Business Advantage Unlimited Cash Rewards Secured credit card, Capital One Spark 1% Classic Card and First National Bank Business Edition Secured Mastercard Credit Card has been collected independently CreditCards.com and has not been reviewed or approved by the issuer.